livrenum/hybrilivre-recherche/contenus/journal/2019-03-25-le-livre-du-futur.md

 >Physical books today look like physical books of last century.
 And digital books of today look, feel, and function almost identically to digital books of 10 years ago, when the Kindle launched.

-Punch:
+Punch :

 >Yet here’s the surprise: We were looking for the Future Book in the wrong place.
 It’s not the form, necessarily, that needed to evolve—I think we can agree that, in an age of infinite distraction, one of the strongest assets of a “book” as a book is its singular, sustained, distraction-free, blissfully immutable voice.
 Instead, technology changed everything that enables a book, fomenting a quiet revolution.

-Ce qui fait la « force » et la précioseté du livre, c'est justement la forme inerte du « contenant », libre de distractions.
+Ce qui fait la « force » et la précioseté du livre, c'est justement la forme inerte et fermée du « contenant », libre de distractions.

 ## La _newsletter_, une nouvelle forme de consommer les contenus